momentohq/public-dev-docs/docs/develop/sdks-integrations/momento-cache-laravel-php.md

 ## Example Laravel + Momento Application

 If you would like to see a working example of a Laravel app that uses Momento caching, check out our [Momento Laravel Example App](https://github.com/momentohq/laravel-example)!
 This git repo provides a full working example application.
-The application is a web service that retrieves weather data from [OpenWeather](https://openweathermap.org/); it caches the weather data in Momento so that subsequent requests can be served much moe quickly.
+The application is a web service that retrieves weather data from [OpenWeather](https://openweathermap.org/); it caches the weather data in Momento so that subsequent requests can be served much more quickly.

 ## Setting up your own Laravel project